-Therefore, a good tech partner should be able to offer you help with choosing the right business model, and analyzing the market and your main opponents.
+Therefore, a good technical partner should be able to offer you help with choosing the right business model, and analyzing the market and your main opponents.
 For example, at Django Stars, we focus on several domains and can be sure that we have enough expertise and experience to be a guide in these spheres:

-Before you go any further, be sure to check if your potential partner covers your branch.
+Before you go any further, be sure to check if your potential technical partner covers your branch.
 Also, talk about their experiences in this particular direction, other projects they’ve been a part of, and other products they have developed.
 Feel free to contact companies your future partner has worked with before and get some feedback, check for reviews online, etc.

 If you want to see how up-to-date the company’s experts are, check out their achievements in cutting-edge technologies like Blockchain, BI & Big Data, AI, NLP, Cloud/SaaS, Mobile Technologies, or Fintech.

 If you take fintech, for instance, it’s a technology that requires a deep understanding of the domain, terminology, all the different notions, needs of the end users, and even the peculiarities of countries that the product will work in.
 On top of it, fintech requires thinking outside the box and making some big decisions, as it’s a branch that is based on security and top-notch technologies.
 This means that if you’re a fintech company looking to develop a product, or you operate in another industry with similar requirements, you have to pay special attention to the vendor’s previous experiences.